-For everyone who lived through the financial crisis of 2008, the phrase "hard money loans" probably conjures up images of shady or predatory lenders that helped contribute to the disastrous housing crash.
-Because of this, most people don’t have a good understanding of what hard money loans actually are or why they are used.
+For everyone who lived through the financial crisis of 2008, the phrase "hard to loan programs or money loans" probably conjures up images of shady or predatory lenders that helped contribute to the disastrous housing crash.
+Because of this, most people don't have a good understanding of what hard money loans actually are or why they are used.
 In fact, hard money loans have been around since the late 1950s and remain an important alternative to traditional mortgage loans.

 What Are Hard Money Loans?

-Hard money loans provide a way to borrow money without going through a traditional mortgage lender such as a bank -- instead, hard money is usually lent privately, either by an individual or by a private company.
+Hard money loans provide a way to borrow money without going through a traditional mortgage lender such as a bank -- instead, hard money financing is usually lent privately, either by an individual or by a private company.
 As a result, the loan process is usually much quicker and is not centered around factors such as income availability or credit score.
 Instead, hard money lenders lend based solely on the value of the underlying property.

 Pros And Cons of Hard Money Loans

-Because hard money lenders do not concern themselves with a borrower’s credit score or income, these loans are often a great choice for those who would not be candidates for traditional loans.
+Because hard money lenders typically do not concern themselves with a borrower's credit score or income, these loans are often a great choice for those who would not be candidates for traditional loans.
 Since these loans are backed entirely by a physical asset -- the property -- borrowers do not have to prove they have a reserve of wealth to cover repayment.

 Additionally, hard money loans tend to have terms that are more flexible than traditional loan terms.
-Because the loans are backed by property which can vary widely in value, there is no one strict set of underwriting rules that hard money lenders adhere to.
+Because the loans are backed by property or investment properties, which can vary widely in value, there is no one strict set of underwriting rules that hard money lenders adhere to.
 Instead, each loan is evaluated individually.
 As a result, depending on who the lender is (and the relationship they enjoy with the borrower), there may be room to negotiate things like repayment schedules.

-The main drawback of these kinds of loans is the high interest rates, which are used to offset the relatively large risk hard money lenders assume.
-Since these lenders do not rely on credit scores, less is known about a given borrower’s history, which translates to a generally riskier lending scenario.
+The main drawback of these kinds of loans is the high-interest rates, which are used to offset the relatively large risk hard money lenders assume.
+Since these traditional lenders do not rely on credit scores, less is known about a given borrower's history, which translates to a generally riskier lending scenario.
 So, while traditional mortgage loans may come with an interest rate of around 4-5%, hard money loans can often have rates that exceed 10%.

 GROUNDFLOOR's Hard Money Loans